Deamo78/BPSLR-Project/README.md

 ### My notes and progress
 These are notes and my progress with timestamps of what i've done for the production network
+  - 27/06/24 Completed the production network project and screenshots required for the presentation
   - 25/06/24 Took more screenshots and performed more Red & Blue testing
     - A TCP flood attack which was logged into the alerts
     - A Nmap scan that logged into the alerts